VTMBVR/VampireTheMasquerade-VR/README.md

 this repository is steam workshop mirror.

-Currently there is one working 'example' map, which is `models_example_test` At this map I test some exported models from original game.
+Currently there is one working Asylum map and s&andbox for tests

-I've also started work at `sm_pawnshop_1` map transition

-You can find initial prototype as `sm_pawnshop_1_d_hm1_ported.vmap` in maps directory

 You may add your work for this repository throught pull requests